ashleyrabanales/ashleyrabanales/README.md

 # Hi, I’m Ashley 👩🏻‍💻
-- 🥑 I’m interested in Data Anaylsis and Statistics
+- 🥑 I’m interested in Data Scientist and Statistics
-- 📚 I’m currently a senior at Kennesaw State University,majoring in Psychology and minor in Data Anaylsis and Applied Statistics
+- 📚 I’m currently a senior at Kennesaw State University, majoring in Psychology and minor in Data Anaylsis and Applied Statistics
 - 🐚 Currently interning at Jacob's Ladder
 - ☄️ Fun Fact: I have many hobbies like painting